 Central heating is in Greece in the form of the hearth.
 The hearth played a huge part in the Ancient Greek lifestyle, even having a deity to represent it in the form of the goddess Hestia.

-The fireplace would make an appearance in the 8th century and in later centuries would be widespread along in Europe.
-Like the fireplaces, stoves made their first appearance in the 800s as devices made out of bricks.
+The fireplace would appear in the 8th century and in later centuries would be widespread in Europe.
+Like fireplaces, stoves made their first appearance in the 800s as devices made out of bricks.
 Stoves used for masonry would become common in the northern area of Europe in the 15th century.

 These stoves are Russian or Swedish stoves.
 They are large in size.
-Later iterations of these stoves would be decorated ornately, sometimes even having tile coverings.
-Metal stoves would make their first appearance during the 14th century.
-These metal stoves are made of cast iron hearth firebacks that were connected.
-In the centuries leading up to the current one, steam would be used for heating.
+They decorate later iterations of these stoves ornately, sometimes even having tile coverings.
+Metal stoves made their first appearance during the 14th century.
+These metal stoves have cast iron hearth firebacks that they connect.
+In the centuries leading up to the current one, steam is for heating.

 William Cook first proposed it in England in 1745.
 Years later, pioneers of the steam engine Matthew Boulton and James Watt would have steam heating in their own homes.
 Though steam heating was a success in England, other European countries were hesitant to employ this new form of heating.

 Learn More About Denver’s Top Insurance Provider.
 Call or text (720) 221-816 right now.

 In the 18th century, one man would pioneer residential steam heating systems in the United States.
 His name was Stephen Gold, a stove maker from Connecticut.
 He has a U.S. patent for “Improvement in warming houses by steam” in 1854.

 In the later parts of the 18th century, Professor Warren Johnson was a professor at a school in Wisconsin where they change the temperature by telling the janitor to adjust the steam valves.
 To make changing the temperature easier, he created a way to tell the janitor that the temperature needed adjusting.
 He didn’t stop here, however.